4-H Contests

 Interactive Exhibit Board How-To and Exhibit Boards by Darah Moreland and Lillian Shank

 Guidelines for the 4-H Demonstration include: 1) The speech along with the demonstration should last up to 3 minutes at the club meeting (up to 5 minutes at a county or multi-county contest) 2) Participants can use index cards, but should also use visual aids such as posters, pictures, and hands-on supplies to actually demonstrate how to do something 3) Have good eye contact, speak loudly, have good posture, and don’t go over the time limit 4) Write an introduction, body, and conclusion for your presentation.
 Club contests are held in February.
-The Hamilton County Contest is held in March, and the Multi-County Contest will be held May 2, 2024.
+The Hamilton County Contest is held in March.

 In the Interactive Exhibit Contest, Sixth, Seventh and Eighth graders construct a tri-fold display board related to a 4-H project.
 The contest is conducted similar to a science fair, in which judges walk around the room, view the boards, and ask the student about their project.
 Students present information using the board.
 The board may include photos.
 Materials and other items can be displayed on the table in front of the board.
 Time limit is up to 5 minutes.